FastAPI Basics • Lesson 33

 create_db_and_tables()

-CRUD Operations Implementation
+CRUD Operations with Multiple Models

-def create_hero(hero: Hero, session: SessionDep) -> Hero:
+def create_hero(hero: HeroCreate, session: SessionDep):

 session.commit()